lukelorusso/ZoomableImageBox/README.md

 What you got:
 - chose your modifiers
 - possibility to add and customize a reset button
-- rotation can be enable or disabled as needed
+- rotation can be enabled or disabled as needed
 - fully developed with Jetpack Compose
 - easy as declaring a Composable Box
 - and much more!